 3.13, Block Information

+RR3-128 Number Pool Block Holder Information – LRN Validation

+NPAC SMS shall validate that the LRN (excluding pseudo-LRN) specified in the addition or modification of Number Pooling Block Holder information is a valid LRN defined in the NPAC SMS for the Block Holder.
+(Previously B-80)

 Req 5 Number Pool Block Holder Information – Service Provider Tunable Value of TRUE for Pseudo-LRN Request

 NPAC SMS shall accept a block activate request for a pseudo-LRN record from a Service Provider SOA only when the NPAC Customer SOA Pseudo-LRN Indicator is set to TRUE.